alexandruvasu69/ToyVM/reference-impl/README.md

 # Building

-Build the project with `mvn package`.
+Build the project with `mvn package -DskipTests`.

+The ` -DskipTests` flag disables some Truffle-specific tests that are not relevant for the project.
+See below to test the reference implementation.

 # Running a single application